DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

 <br><br>

 ## 4. Results
 Table 1 shows the results of the estimation.
-Firstly, the results of estimation show the parallel trends between treatment and control groups before the M&A cases, for logarithm of loan amounts, and logarithm of loan sizes  although there were statistically significant decline one year before the M&S cases for the female borrower ratio.
+Firstly, the results of estimation show the parallel trends between treatment and control groups before the M&A cases, for logarithm of loan amounts, and logarithm of loan sizes, although there was a statistically significant decline one year before the M&S cases for the female borrower ratio.
 It suggests that the changes in the trend of MFI lending after the M&A cases are likely to be interpreted as causal impacts.

 The results show that, due to M&A cases, amounts of outstanding loan have increased on average.
-In four-year span, The increases in outstanding loan was 50%-100%, suggesting that M&A cases contributed to the expansion of loan portfolio of MFIs in Cambodia.
+In a four-year span, The increase in outstanding loan was 50%-100%, suggesting that M&A cases contributed to the expansion of loan portfolio of MFIs in Cambodia.